 While it might be true that it took nerves of steel to hang in there in Bosnia, it wasn’t all doom and gloom.

-Many of my children’s groups were a pleasure to teach.
-I’d even go as far to say that I really enjoyed teaching a few of my groups.
-One group will always stand out in my memory.
+I really enjoyed teaching a few of my groups.
+One group of kids will always stand out in my memory.
 As soon as I entered the classroom, their faces would light up - the smiley, happy people they were.
-For ninety minutes, I could forget about everything else and enjoy myself.
+For ninety minutes, I could forget about everything else that wasn't going right for me.

 Despite all my inner turmoil, strict nature in the classroom and interpersonal issues with my colleagues, I can’t deny that my boss instilled a strong work ethic in me that remains with me today.
 Essentially, if you’re going to do a job, you might as well do it properly.
 True - perfectionism doesn’t exist.
 However, it’s not worth taking your foot off the pedal and delivering below par service to students and clients.
 This is what I learned.

 Finally, my boss gave me huge belief to make my way in the world.
-Sitting in the school yard with everyone on my last night in Bosnia, my boss told me that I “can do anything I wanted to do in my life”.
+Sitting in the school yard with everyone on my last night in Bosnia, my boss told me that I “can do anything you want to in your life”.